Estepona: Estepona Old Town - Centro Historico

 Calle Papuecas - Estepona Garden of the Costa del Sol.

 The San Luis castle (Castillo de San Luis) dates to the 15th century when Queen Isabella I ordered it built to protect the town against the Moorish invaders.
 Most of the narrow streets and small, one-storey, houses were built in the 18th and 19th centuries, and until the mid 1950s many had no running water or sanitation.
 Since then, many have had a second storey built (sometimes with a roof terrace on top), all have electricity and all mod-cons, and most are in the more than 100 streets and plazas that have been improved and embellished by having the street repaved, sewers re-installed, and flowerpots provided - and filled - by the Ayuntamiento, the Town Council.
 Each street has its own colour scheme.
 The local residents take pride in their attractive streets, mainly traffic free nowadays.
 Unlike many other Old Towns in Andalucia, these streets are not lined with row after row of shops and bars.

 Restaurants

 Estepona is not known for the "night club" culture found in some areas on the Costa del Sol, but does have a wide variety of bar and restaurants.
+Except for Coral by OB, exclusive rooftop terrace, restaurant and club, dinner shows and other exclusive events taking place here.
 Dining choices emphasise locally caught seafood, and range from local Spanish cuisine to other Mediterranean cuisines, including Italian and French.
 Many restaurants have terraces allowing diners to eat al fresco (outside) during the late evening.

 Most restaurants are located near the seafront, either along the main promenade fronting the sea or along Calle Real.
 There are a number of small plazas or squares next to Calle Real, on which numerous restaurants can be found.